What is Endodontics?

 What is it?
-A Post is a small rod fabricated from Fiberglass that is specially selected for every root canal.
-It is cemented inside of the tooth with a dual resin cement and the tooth is then reconstructed with composite to fill in the top of the tooth so that a Crown can then be placed.
-Due to these reconstructive procedures the tooth will have enough structure so that the crown can be properly cemented in place.
+A Post is a small rod fabricated from Composite and Fiberglass that is specially selected for every root canal.
+It is cemented inside the tooth with a dual resin cement and the tooth is then reconstructed with composite to fill in the top of the tooth so that a Crown can then be placed.
+Due to these reconstructive procedures, the tooth will have enough structure so that the crown can be properly cemented in place.

 Anesthetic: possibly depends on the case.

 What is it made out of?
 Fiberglass and Composite